jvolima/auth-and-email/README.md

 - JWT
 - Lombok
 - JavaMail
+- JUnit

 ## Extra miles
-- [] Token and expiration date in the user table to change the password
+- [x] Token and expiration date in the user table to change the password
 - [] Flyway
 - [] Docker
 - [x] Integration tests